 (Please note: ArtWest cannot answer enquiries for studio availability.
-Please click on Studios link above to find contact info for each studio buliding.)
+Please click on Studios link above to find contact info for each buliding's manager.)

 ArtWest is delighted to be sponsored by:

 ArtWest Rights Reserved 2016

 Pantxika Ospital – her English friends call her Pia – owes her unusual name to her Basque background.
 She grew up in Bayonne, between the mountains and the beaches.
 But a talent for art took her first to Paris, where she studied, and then to London.
 She says that both nature and the city influence her creative work.

 After a training in design and leatherwork she has turned her hand to working with a natural product that has been under threat following the wine industry’s decision to turn to screwtops and plastic to seal its bottles.
 Pia fell in love with cork on a visit to Portugal.
 Cork is entirely renewable, it is harvested every nine years, without harming the trees it comes from, something which appeals to Pia.